 2> else:

-3> select a MCS which is, if configured, within the range, if configured by RRC, between sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH associated with the selected MCS table included in sl-PSSCH-TxConfigList and, if configured by RRC, overlapped between sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH associated with the selected MCS table indicated in sl-CBR-PriorityTxConfigList for the highest priority of the sidelink logical channel(s) in the MAC PDU and the CBR measured by lower layers according to clause 5.1.27 of TS 38.215 [24] if CBR measurement results are available or the corresponding sl-defaultTxConfigIndex configured by RRC if CBR measurement results are not available;
+3> select a MCS which is, if configured, within the range, if configured by RRC, between sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH associated with the selected MCS table included in sl-PSSCH-TxConfigList and, if configured by RRC, overlapped between sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH associated with the selected MCS table indicated in sl-CBR-PriorityTxConfigList for the highest priority of the sidelink logical channel(s) in the MAC PDU and the CBR measured by lower layers according to clause 5.1.27 of TS 38.215 [24] if CBR measurement results are available or the corresponding sl-defaultTxConfigIndex configured by RRC if CBR measurement results are not available in case the sl-TxPoolExceptional is used, or the corresponding defaultCbrPartialSensing configured by RRC if partial sensing is selected and the number of SL RSSI measurement slots over CBR measurement window is below sl-MinNumRssiMeasurementSlots in case the TxPoolExceptional is not used, or the corresponding defaultCbrRandomSelection configured by RRC if random selection is selected and the CBR measurement results are not available in case the TxPoolExceptional is not used;

 Q34.
 Would your company agree to the correction of P2/P3 proposed in R2-2209684?